Friends and family asked to ‘visit responsibly’ to help protect patients

 NHS staff are appealing to families and friends who wish to visit patients in local hospitals in South Devon to ‘visit responsibly’ to help reduce the spread of the common sickness and diarrhoea bug, Norovirus.

-Torbay and South Devon NHS Foundation Trust, which runs Torbay Hospital and community hospitals in the area, is starting to experience increasing instances of Norovirus and currently has one ward closed at Torbay Hospital to new admissions as a result.
-The virus is active in the community with ward closures in neighbouring Trust hospitals.
+The virus is active in the community and Torbay and South Devon NHS Foundation Trust, which runs Torbay Hospital and community hospitals in the area, is starting to experience increasing instances of Norovirus as a result.
+Currently one ward at Torbay Hospital is affected.

 Dr Selina Hoque, Director of Infection Prevention and Control at Torbay and South Devon NHS Foundation Trust, said: “Although Norovirus rarely requires medical treatment, for those who are already ill it can be more serious and it also makes it more complicated for us to provide care in the hospital.